How the location of Mount Zion was occulted

 The mountain of God is like the mountaine of Bashan: it is an high Mountaine, as mount Bashan.
 Why leape ye, ye high mountaines? as for this Mountaine, God deliteth to dwell in it: yea, the Lord will dwell in it for ever" - Geneva Bible of 1587

-Interestingly, Psalm 68:15-16 has been changed in many more recent Bible versions, and the allusion is now that the Mountain of God is Mount Bashan.
+Interestingly, Psalm 68:15-16 was later changed in most recent Bible versions, and the allusion is now that the Mountain of God is Mount Bashan and not Mount Zion.

 The mountain of Bashan is a mountain of God; The mountain of Bashan is a mountain of many peaks. - NASB Bible

-However, in the Old Testament, Mount Bashan, also called “the gates of hell”, was known as a place of sinister reputation and controlled by two kings: Sihon and Og - who were associated with the ancient giant clans: the Rephaim and the Anakim.
-The region of northern Israel, variously called Bashan and later Cesarea-Philippi, was at first the center of the cult of Ba'al, then later of the cult of Pan under Roman leadership.
-Israeli literature associated Ba'al with the godless and the underworld and Mount Hermon stands in the background.
-In Enoch, the fallen angels are said to have arrived on Earth on Mount Hermon, and the whole region was considered cursed.
+Surprisingly in the old times, Mount Bashan, also called “the gates of hell”, was known as a place of sinister reputation and controlled by two kings: Sihon and Og - who were associated with the ancient giant clans: the Rephaim and the Anakim.
+The region of northern Israel variously called Bassan and later Cesarea-Philippi, was initially the center of the cult of Ba'al, then subsequently of the cult of Pan under Roman rule.
+Israeli literature associated Ba'al with the godless and the underworld, with Mount Hermon in the background.
+According to the Book of Enoch, the arrival of the fallen angels on Earth took place on Mount Hermon, and the whole region was considered cursed.

 In Psalm 22:12, Jesus Christ describes those who crucified Him as strong bulls or mighty men of Bashan.